Ally Wollaston: Early life

-Wollaston got into cycling through her family as they were helping out with the St Peter's School Cycling Team.

-Wollaston was educated at St Peter's School, and is currently a law student at the University of Waikato.
+Wollaston was born on 4 January 2001 in Auckland, New Zealand.
+She is the youngest of three sisters; her sister Nina has medalled at a Para-cycling road World Cup in 2019.
+She grew up in Auckland but later moved to the Waikato.
+She got into cycling through her family as they were helping out with the St Peter's School cycling team.
+Wollaston was educated at St Peter's School, and as of 2024 is a part-time law student at the University of Waikato.

 Career

 Wollaston was part of the New Zealand team that won the team pursuit race in Hong Kong as part of the 2019–20 UCI Track Cycling World Cup.
 She also won gold in the individual pursuit at the 2019 UCI Junior Track Cycling World Championships.